ionic-team/ionic-docs/src/content/installation/android.md

 ### Configuring Command Line Tools

 The Android SDK ships with [useful command-line tools](https://developer.android.com/studio/command-line/).
 Before they can be used, some environment variables must be set.
 The following instructions are for macOS and Linux.
-For Windows, check the documentation on setting and persisting environment variables in terminal settings.
+For Windows, check the documentation on setting and persisting environment variables in terminal sessions.

 In `~/.bashrc`, `~/.bash_profile`, or similar shell startup scripts, make the following modifications: